SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00014_Finding-Log-Files-and-Configuration-XML/index.rst

 Taking Screenshots of Error Messages
 +++++++++++++++++++++++++++++++++++++++++
-| We would also like to ask you to send us screenshots of error messages, problems or eventually displayed requirements.
+We would also like to ask you to send us screenshots of error messages, problems or eventually displayed requirements.

-| Feel free to combine log files, Configuration.xml and screenshots in a single email.
+.. tip:: Feel free to combine log files, Configuration.xml and screenshots in a single email.
-|